-The flashing light is an indication that the wine cooler is working in its most quiet mode and the internal fans are running at 75% of their maximum.
+The blinking blue light on your temperature control panel is an indication that the wine cooler is working in its most quiet mode and the internal fans are running at 75% of their maximum.

 The upper zone has to be set 4 degrees Fahrenheit cooler than the bottom zone.
 If you try to set them at the same temperature or within 4 degrees of each other you will see that they move in tandem to try to keep this 4 degree temperature difference.

 You are probably familiar with the concept of heat rising and cold falling and we use that phenomenon to regulate the temperature of our wine and beverage coolers.
 The top zone is your cold zone and the bottom zone is your warmer zone.
 That’s not a typo.
 It seems counterintuitive, but in a wine cooler the cooling mechanism is in the upper zone so we want the cold air to fall into the lower zone and push the warm air from the lower zone up into the cooling mechanism located in the upper zone.
 With continual cold air falling and warm air rising we are creating a circular air flow pattern between the 2 zones that helps to keep them both balanced.

 No, you cannot use your wine or beverage cooler outdoors.
 Your wine or beverage cooler will operate efficiently at ambient temperatures between 85° and 95° Fahrenheit.
 Outside these temperatures and your wine or beverage cooler will not cool very well.